Ipilimumab, Nivolumab, and Stereotactic Body Radiation Therapy in Treating Patients with Stage IV Non-small Cell Lung Cancer

 OUTLINE: This is a dose de-escalation study of stereotactic body radiation therapy.
 Patients are randomized to 1 of 2 arms.

 ARM I: Patients undergo SBRT over 1-2 weeks for a total of 3-5 fractions.
 Beginning 1-7 days after completion of SBRT, patients receive nivolumab intravenously (IV) over 30 minutes on days 1, 15, and 29 and ipilimumab IV over 30 minutes on day 1.
-Courses repeat every 6 weeks for up to 24 months in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 6 weeks for up to 24 months in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive nivolumab IV over 30 minutes on days 1, 15, and 29 and ipilimumab IV over 30 minutes on day 1.
-Courses repeat every 6 weeks for up to 24 months in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 6 weeks for up to 24 months in the absence of disease progression or unacceptable toxicity.
 Within 2 weeks of first dose of nivolumab, patients also undergo SBRT over 1-2 weeks for a total of 3-5 fractions.

 After completion of study treatment, patients are followed up at 30 and 100 days, then every 12 weeks.